WVNCC | West Virginia Northern Community College

 Federal regulations required that all students who receive financial aid to make Financial Aid Satisfactory Academic Progress toward achieving a degree.
 For more information on WVNCC’s Financial Aid Satisfactory Academic Progress please visit the SAP web page.

 All Federal Direct Loans come in two disbursements.
-If you choose your loan period for two semesters, it is already split into two payments (one for each semester).
-If you choose only one semester for your loan period, the loan will be broken into two disbursements within the semester.
+WVNCC processes loans per one semester at a time so the loan will be broken into two disbursements within the semester.

-You may receive less than your requested amount because of federal limits and your Cost of Attendance (COA).
+You may receive less than your requested amount because of maximum institutional limits.
 The amount of loan funds a student is able to borrow is based on the cost of attendance minus other financial aid awards.
 As a result you may not be able to borrow your requested amounts and/or maximum yearly federal limit.

 Remember that you must be enrolled in at least 6 credit hours at the time of disbursement in order for your loan to pay.